AK7iwi/ft_irc/README.md

 ### 1) Server Core

+#### I) Port and password
-I) First, the server sets up a port and a password.
+First, the server sets up a port and a password.
 The port should be between 1024 and 65535 because ports below 1024 are reserved for system services, while ports above 1024 are available for user applications.
 The maximum port number is 65535 because ports are represented using a 16-bit unsigned integer in the TCP and UDP protocol headers.
 The password should be longer than 5 characters.

-II) Initialization of the server
+#### II) Initialization of the server

 a) Initialization of the server address

 The initialized server_addr structure is used in the bind system call to bind the server socket to the specified address and port.